-Of all the lakes that fall entirely within Switzerland’s borders, Lake Neuchâtel is the largest.
-Nestled beneath the Jura Mountains, its considerable expanse shimmers invitingly during the summer months.
+Of all the lakes that fall entirely within Switzerland’s borders, Lac Neuchâtel is the largest.
+Nestled beneath the Jura Mountains in Fribourg canton, its considerable expanse shimmers invitingly during the summer months.
 Though there’s no shortage of fun things to do at the lake, one of our top recommendations is to go stand-up paddleboarding, or SUP.
 We’re offering up nine reasons to SUP Neuchatel, which is the perfect place for beginners to give it a try.Wanna try stand-up paddleboarding?
 Consider learning to SUP at Lake Neuchatel in Switzerland.
 It's about as perfect as it gets!
 Here's why.

 1. It’s a safe place for first-timers.

-If you have your own board, it’s easy to find great access to the lake at several other places along its lengthy shoreline.
+If you have your own paddleboard, it’s easy to find great access to the lake at several other places along Lake Neuchâtel’s long shoreline.

 2. It’s good exercise.

 We love to kayak, but it’s always a bummer to paddle all day and wake up with burning arm and stomach muscles but your legs and butt didn’t get a workout.
-Paddleboarding flexes tiny little muscles you didn’t know you had, especially if you alternate positions when you paddle.
+Paddle boarding flexes tiny little muscles you didn’t know you had, especially if you alternate positions when you paddle.

-3. Dogs are welcome.
+3. Dogs are welcome when you paddle Neuchâtel.

 Your furry friend can frolic on shore while you hone your paddling skills.
 Of course, if your dog loves to tag along for a ride, even better!

-Not only is the learning curve relatively gentle, but the lake is large enough that you’re guaranteed to find a quiet spot where you don’t have a huge audience when you take your first header off your board.
-Plus, the good news is when you fall off, it’s easy to get back on!
+Not only is the learning curve relatively gentle, but Lake Neuchatel is large enough that you’re guaranteed to find a quiet spot to launch and paddle.

 5. Where else can you paddle with swans?

-With the nearby Grande Cariçaie wetlands hugging the shore and teaming with bird life, you’ll have no shortage of swans that elegantly drift along with you as you paddle.
+With the nearby Grande Caricaie wetlands hugging the shore and teaming with bird life, you’ll have no shortage of swans that elegantly drift along with you as you paddle.

-They can always bring a good book to read, enjoy a glass of Swiss white wine, or just watch in sheer entertainment when your board ditches you, again.
-Ahhh, how lovely to have friends on shore to cheer you on…
+They can always bring a good book to read, enjoy a glass of Swiss white wine, or just watch in sheer entertainment when your paddleboard ditches you, again.

 7. Sunset.
 ‘Nuf said.